 Australia's managed service provider (MSP) market is one of the most competitive and mature in the Asia-Pacific region.
 With over 10,000 IT service providers operating nationally, finding the right managed IT partner for your business requires careful evaluation of capabilities, certifications, industry expertise, and cultural fit.
-This guide profiles the leading MSPs in Australia for 2026, providing an objective comparison to help you make an informed decision.
+This guide outlines what to look for in an MSP and how to evaluate providers effectively.

 According to IBISWorld's 2025 IT Services report, the Australian managed services market is valued at $18.7 billion and growing at 7.8% annually.
 This growth is driven by cloud migration, cybersecurity demands, and the increasing complexity of regulatory compliance.
 Gartner projects that by 2027, 65% of mid-market organisations globally will rely on an MSP for at least one critical IT function.